Pfizer's Covid-19 Vaccine Gets Full FDA Approval

 Information for Vaccine Providers

-Health care providers administering the COVID-19 vaccine must review the following health care provider factsheet and distribute the patient fact sheet After Visit Summary to patients receiving the vaccine or their caregivers.
+Health care providers administering COVID-19 vaccine must distribute the After Visit Summary to patients receiving the vaccine or their caregivers.

 Information for Healthcare Providers